Leakage and Interpretability in Concept-Based Models: Introduction

+Beyond leakage, several additional risks and limitations affect current concept-based architectures \citep{sinha2025comprehensivesurveyriskslimitations}.
+An important line of work in this context concerns robustness and security against adversarial attacks \citep{Robust1, Baniecki2025}, and recent studies have also shown that leakage itself can facilitate backdoor attacks that influence model predictions \citep{lai2025catconceptlevelbackdoorattacks}.
+The practical human-in-the-loop integration of interpretable models also raises several important challenges, including interventions, user interfaces, and interactive debugging \citep{Ramaswamy2022OverlookedFI, bontempelli2023conceptlevel}.

 \paragraph{Contributions.} We propose and test a framework based on information theory to assess the interpretability of concept-based models.
-In particular, we provide the first precise definition of information leakage, and identify two main ways it can manifest - as information leaking into each learnt concept from either the class label, or the other concepts.
-We accordingly define two measures, the concepts-task leakage (CTL) and the interconcept leakage (ICL) scores, and show that they \begin{itemize} \item are highly predictive of differences in performance upon intervention across models (the only robust indicator of interpretability in a CBM); \item substantially outperform previously proposed measures in terms of both predictiveness of leakage and robustness across models. \end{itemize} We then employ these measures to identify and assess the primary causes of leakage in CBMs, including over-expressive concept representations, an incomplete set of annotated concepts, a misspecified final head, and insufficient concept supervision.
-Building on this novel information-theoretic framework, we provide strong evidence that CEMs and closely related models exhibit dramatic leakage regardless of the choice of hyperparameters, thereby casting serious doubts on their interpretability.
-Finally, we propose a set of guidelines for the design of concept-based models based on preventing leakage, and we argue that evaluating leakage is a crucial step of model development to ensure interpretability.
+In particular, we provide the first precise definition of information leakage, and identify two main ways it can manifest - as information leaking into each learnt concept from either the class label, or the other concepts (Section \ref{sec_leakage}).
+After summarising the limitations of current leakage measures (Section \ref{sec_existing_measures_interpretability}), we accordingly define two measures, the concepts-task leakage (CTL) and the interconcept leakage (ICL) scores (Section \ref{sec_def_CTL_ICL}), and in Section \ref{sec_robustness} we show that they \begin{itemize} \item are highly predictive of differences in performance upon intervention across models (the only robust indicator of interpretability in a CBM); \item substantially outperform previously proposed measures (including the OIS and NIS defined in \cite{Espinosa_Zarlenga_2023}) across models and datasets. \end{itemize} We then employ these measures to identify and assess the primary causes of leakage in CBMs (Section \ref{sec_causes_of_leakage}), including: over-expressive concept representations; an incomplete set of annotated concepts; a misspecified final head; and insufficient concept supervision.
+Building on this novel information-theoretic framework, in Section \ref{sec_interpretability_CEMs} we confirm that concepts-task leakage is structurally embedded in CEMs to boost task performance, consistent with their original architectural design and prior understanding \citep{CEMs, IntCEMs, zarlenga2025avoiding}.
+We further establish the presence of interconcept leakage in CEMs and identify alignment leakage, a novel form of concepts-task leakage that arises in architectures trained under concept-level interventions such as CEMs.
+Finally, in Section \ref{sec_lessons} we propose a set of guidelines for the design of concept-based models based on preventing leakage, and we argue that evaluating leakage is a crucial step of model development to ensure interpretability.

-\textbf{Note:} During the final stages of this work, \cite{Makonnen25} appeared, presenting minor overlap with the content discussed here.